shershen08/vue-masonry/README.md

  - ```origin-left="false"``` - set to group elements to the right instead of left by default
  - ```origin-top="false"``` - set to group elements to the bottom instead of top by default

+### TODOs

+ - implement Vue.nextTick() instead of setTimeout for initial rendering
+ - add support for imageLoad plugin for image-based layouts

 ### License